Pancake Rocks

 AT A GLANCE

 The Pancake Rocks Trail is a popular hiking trail near Cripple Creek, CO.
-The ~2.3 mile out and back trail (one way) is especially popular in the fall months, as droves of “leaf peepers” descend on the area to enjoy the spectacular fall foliage.
-The trail gets its name from the unique rock formations found at the terminus of the trail.
-RMFI is engaged in a collaborative effort with the U.S. Forest Service and the Trails and Open Space Coalition (TOSC) to make some much needed improvements to the trail.
-The existing trail was not sustainably designed, and many sections are severely damaged and impacting the surrounding natural resources.
-RMFI and volunteers are working to complete reroutes of these sections, establishing a more sustainable trail.
+The ~5-mile out-and-back trail is especially popular in the fall months, as droves of “leaf peepers” descend on the area to enjoy the spectacular fall foliage.
+The trail derives its name from the unique rock formations located at its terminus.
+RMFI collaborated with the U.S. Forest Service and the Trails and Open Space Coalition (TOSC) to implement some much-needed improvements to the trail.
+The existing trail was not sustainably designed, and many sections are severely damaged, impacting the surrounding natural resources.
+RMFI and volunteers worked to complete reroutes of these sections, establishing a more sustainable trail, and even had pancakes!

 NATIVE LANDS